Before we can configure anything, we need to understand how the BEX is structured. A BEX can be one (or more) of the following:

 In summary:

 - Background Script - runs in the context of the BEX itself and can listen to all available browser extension events.
-There will only ever be one instance of each background script per BEX.

 - Content Script - runs in the context of the web page.
 There will be a new content script instance per tab running the extension.